-Advisors: Andrews, Boyd, Clayton, Greer, Hollis, Kavitz, Lindsey, McLean, Nelson, Perkins, Rand-Achord, D. Wilkinson, S. Young
+Advisors: Andrews, Boyd, Blalock-Perkins, Deer, Greer, Hollis, Lindsey, McLean, Nelson, Rand-Achord, Sandifer-Cook, Smith-Clayton, Wilkinson, Young

 The Associate Degree Nursing (ADN) program is designed to provide educational opportunities to qualified students for a career as registered nurses, thereby helping to meet the expanding health care needs of the community.
-The curriculum includes a balance of general education, current nursing theory, and laboratory experience.
-Graduates receive an Associate of Applied Science degree, and those that meet the requirements of the State Board of Nursing are eligible to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Criminal backgrounds checks including fingerprinting may deny students access to clinical agencies and disqualify the student participation in the program.
+The curriculum includes a balance of general education, current nursing theory, and laboratory/clinical experience.
+Graduates receive an Associate of Applied Science degree, and those that meet the requirements of the State Board of Nursing are eligible to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
 The State Board of Nursing may deny any application for licensure due to, but not limited to, conviction of a felony, commission of fraud or deceit in application process, or addiction to alcohol or other drugs.
 The ADN program is accredited by the Board of Trustees of State Institutions of Higher Learning, 3825 Ridgewood Road, P.O.
 Box 2336, Jackson, MS 39211, Phone: (601) 432-6501; and the National League for Nursing Accreditation Commission (NLNAC), 3343 Peachtree Road NE, Suite 500, Atlanta, GA, 30326, Phone (404) 975-5000.